-We’ve split the savings tips into different topics, so you can cherry-pick the areas you want to focus on from the list.
+The savings tips are split into different topics, so you can cherry-pick the areas you want to focus on from the list.

 Freshen up your personal finances - top tips

-1. Work out your current budget & disposable income
+1. Work out your current budget and disposable income

 2. Set specific savings goals

 You’re more likely to save money if you set yourself an achievable monthly goal.
 For tips on how to stay motivated, read our article money resolutions you can actually keep.

 Once you’ve worked out your budget, you can see how much spare income you have at your disposal.
 Divide this over the weeks of the month to give yourself a weekly allowance - and try not to go over it.

 If at the end of the month, you find spare money in your account, consider saving it rather than carrying it over to the next month.

 Out of sight, out of mind.
 Think about opening a completely separate account for your savings.
 Then you should be less tempted to dip into these funds.